budivoogt/recipe_tracker/notes.md

 -   [x] Resolve issue of empty ingredient list being displayed (when no ingredients are added)

 # Progress report

+## 2023-12-08

+Added automatic focusing of new ingredients once added.

 ## 2023-12-05